 Many of our clients are individuals who own and operate their own truck companies—or single units.
 All these people have one thing in common: they have a CDL and without it, they are unable to work, function, and survive.
 We have often said that we believe DUI law impacts people holding special licenses more than those without, and it is certainly true when you talk about a CDL.
 If you have a CDL and are charged with an OVI/DUI in the Cleveland, Ohio area, you need to speak with a DUI attorney immediately.
 Call us at (440) 709-8088.

 It is important to hire an attorney who knows exactly how to both defend a DUI and protect your CDL.
 The defense attorneys at Patituce & Associates have handled a wide range of cases.
 We know how to find errors in police work, and we know how to exploit it to your advantage.

 In one case, we secured a dismissal for an individual who was simply sitting in his vehicle when the police approached.
 We successfully convinced the court to throw out the entire DUI case without the need for a trial.
 The prosecutor wanted our client to serve a significant jail sentence, our client took our advice and we fought.
 We won and our client walked out with his license intact, no fines, no costs, and no jail time.

 Call a Cleveland DUI Attorney for Your Free Consultation

-It is important that you speak with a Cleveland DUI defense lawyer fast if you have been charged with these crimes because facing a judge alone and entering a lousy plea, or working with a lawyer who does not practice in this area, is simply a horrible idea.
-We do not believe that you should have to pay to talk to us so we offer a free consultation to all of our clients who have been arrested for OVI.
+It is important that you speak with a Cleveland DUI lawyer fast if you have been charged with these crimes because facing a judge alone and entering a lousy plea, or working with a lawyer who does not practice in this area can have damaging results to your case.
+We we offer a free consultation to all of our clients who have been arrested for OVI.
 Simply call (440) 709-8088 today!